Choosing a school? You’ve got options.

 Charter schools represent another free, public school choice that is open to all students.
 These schools are distinct from traditional public schools in that they have extra freedom to innovate.
 Charters are accountable to authorizing entities for student achievement.
 Charter schools can share the fruits of their innovation with traditional classrooms.

-The 2022-2023 school year marks 25 years since charter schools first opened in North Carolina.
+The 2022-2023 school year marked 25 years since charter schools first opened in North Carolina.
 Today, the state has about 200 public charter schools and more than 8% of public school students attend a charter school.
-Eight additional charter schools are opening for the 2022-2023 school year.
+Six additional charter schools are approved to open in 2024.

 Each school has a charter which explains the school’s purpose and what specific community need it serves, whether that be providing a Spanish immersion program or offering a rigorous STEAM curriculum.
 If there are more families seeking admittance to a charter school than there are seats, a lottery system is usually used to determine admittance.